-We examine the data for both qualitative and quantitative variables.
-Table 1 (Appendix, page 17) and Figure 1 (Appendix, page 18) provide information on the distributions for the quantitative variables, illustrating that the following variables are noticeable right-skewed: Total Serious Crimes, Number of Active Physicians, Number of Hospital Beds, Land Area, Total Population, Per capita income, and Total personal income.
+We examine the data for both the qualitative and quantitative variables.
+Table 1 (Appendix, pages 15-16) and Figure 1 (Appendix, page 17) provide information on the distributions for the quantitative variables, illustrating that the following variables are noticeable right-skewed: Total Serious Crimes, Number of Active Physicians, Number of Hospital Beds, Land Area, Total Population, Per capita income, and Total personal income.

-The remaining quantitative variables are approximately normally distributed and will remain untransformed.
-Tables 2 and 3 (Appendix, pages 18-19) show that the categorical variables ID, County, and State have a considerable number of unique values associated with them, and since these levels add little to the analysis, they are ignored.
-Table 4 (Appendix, page 20) and Figure 2 (Appendix, page 21) show the information for the categorical variable Region.
-The most observations are in the South region (152), while the fewest observations are within the West region (77).
-We also see 47 states and the District of Columbia have at least one observation in the data set, but three states (Alaska, Wyoming, and Iowa) do not have a single county with a large enough population to be included in the data set when the study was conducted.
+The remaining quantitative variables are approximately normally distributed and will remain unchanged.
+Tables 2 and 3 (Appendix, pages 17-18) show that the categorical variables ID, County, and State have a considerable number of unique values associated with them, and since these levels add little to the analysis, they are ignored.
+Table 4 (Appendix, page 18) and Figure 2 (Appendix, page 19) show the information for the categorical variable Region.
+The greatest number of observations are located in the South region (152), while the least number of observations are classified in the West region (77).

-3 Methods
+4 Methods

-To investigate the research questions of interest, we outline the approach of how each question will be addressed.
+In order to investigate the research questions of interest, we outline the approach of how each question will be addressed.
 We use methods outlined in the Sheather (2009) textbook for exploratory data analysis, regression modeling, and variable selection.